mikepenz/multiplatform-markdown-renderer/README.md

 In the current versions of the library, image loading is included in different variants.

+Since 0.20.0 `coil3` is used.
+Define a `SingletonImageLoader.Factory` to configure its behavior.

-- Android: Uses `coil` to load images (Default configuration).
+- Android: Uses `coil3` to load images (Default configuration).
 The global `ImageLoader` is respected.
-Use `SingletonImageLoader.Factory` (as of 0.20.0) on your Application class to configure it.
 - JVM: Load image as HTTPUrlConnection and set to the view
 - JS / Native: No image loading provided at this time